11 Tips to Make the Best BBQ Pork Ribs

 Tip 1: Buy the Right Meat

 You don't want a rack of ribs with a lot of fat or meat at one end.
 Never buy your ribs in a closed up box as you won't know the quality of the ribs you are getting.
-Also you will want to avoid slabs of ribs with exposed bones.
+You will also want to avoid slabs of ribs with exposed bones.

 Tip 2: Get Enough Meat